infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 1️⃣ seriously fast

-2️⃣ no empty/white rows while scrolling
+2️⃣ no empty or white rows while scrolling

 3️⃣ packed with features